esilver0/CATT/sslstrip-experiment.md

 sudo route add -host $(dig +short youtube.com) gw 192.168.0.1
 ```

-to have traffic for nyu.edu routed through the router on the experiment interface, 192.168.0.1.
+to have traffic for the websites routed through the router on the experiment interface, 192.168.0.1.
 (When you run this command, the `$(dig +short witestlab.poly.edu)` variable will be filled in automatically with the actual IP address of the website - the `dig` command is used to resolve the hostname to its IP address.)

 Then run